 It is permanently improving, and one can imagine machines will do time when many human translators lose jobs as the bulk of translation.

 Indeed, machine translation, as a practical sub-field of computational linguistics – which studies ways to use translation software for translating texts or speech from one language to another –

 ⤷ is a rapidly developing area of applied research.

 ➤ Still, no matter how much the automatic translation technology will evolve.

-→ This kind of process is many years away before the translation process will become fully reliable and adequate — not requiring post-editing —, which is the human intervention to check for misinterpretations and other errors.
+→ This process is many years away before the translation process will become fully reliable and adequate —not requiring post-editing—which is the human intervention to check for misinterpretations and other errors.

 - human professionals revise and correct texts generated by translation software,

 - as while machine translation’s advantages are low cost and high speed.

 → Automatic translation lacks context interpretation, a necessary ability characteristic of human interpreters, as the meaning of any text is strongly dependent on cultural and situational contexts.